wu-lee/rushkoff-archive/docs/_articles/good-trip-or-bad-trip-the-art-and-heart-of-genesis-p-orridge.md

 But if one man's experience of Genesis P-Orridge can serve to illustrate something about the shape of Genesis's intention--much in the way the tire treads across one's chest can be used to infer something about the car and driver that ran him over--then let me be of service.
 I have been impacted by this man, and I've lived to tell about it.

-I first learned of Genesis while studying the history of the cut-and-

-paste aesthetic.
-I was devouring one of those great, early RE/Search

-books out of San Francisco, in which the lineage between William S.

-Burroughs and Brion Gysin had been painstakingly chronicled.
-But

-who was this third man being added to the mix?
+I first learned of Genesis while studying the history of the cut-and-paste aesthetic.
+I was devouring one of those great, early RE/Search books out of San Francisco, in which the lineage between William S. Burroughs and Brion Gysin had been painstakingly chronicled.
+But who was this third man being added to the mix?
 Genesis P-Orridge?
 Wasn't he the lead singer for UK industrial band Throbbing Gristle?

 Yes, but he was also the man who turned cut-and-paste from an